Preparing for the New Payday Super Legislation

 - Send information about worked shifts, time, and attendance to payroll via native rostering software so you can track wages and super obligations in real time.

-- Automatically send all employee payroll data, including salaries, wages, PAYG withholdings, and superannuation to the ATO each pay cycle via our seamless STP V2 compliant integration.
+- Automatically send all employee payroll data, including salaries, wages, PAYG withholdings, and superannuation to the ATO each pay cycle via our seamless STP reporting.

-- Easily accrue, track, and report your superannuation liabilities in detail to monitor your cashflow.
+- Easily accrue, track, and report your superannuation liabilities in detail, and catch errors before submission.

 - Choose to make fast and secure super payments via our integration partner, Beam.